 \section{Abstract}

-This article completes \cite{cf:GG22} by identifying explicitly the leading coefficient in the asymptotic development of the free energy density of the centered Random Field Ising Chain as the spin-spin interaction of the chain goes to infinity, under general assumptions on the disorder law are much weaker than in \cite{cf:GG22}: only polynomial moments are required. \ To each $\sigma$ corresponds a set of trajectories $(s_t)_{0\le t \le N}$, we rewrite the expectation in \eqref{eq:defZconti} according to this partitioning to obtain:
+This article completes \cite{cf:GG22} by identifying explicitly the leading coefficient in the asymptotic development of the free energy density of the centered Random Field Ising Chain as the spin-spin interaction of the chain goes to infinity.
+The assumptions on the disorder law are much weaker than in \cite{cf:GG22}: only polynomial moments are required. \ To each $\sigma$ corresponds a set of trajectories $(s_t)_{0\le t \le N}$, we rewrite the expectation in \eqref{eq:defZconti} according to this partitioning to obtain: